VCCE/VCC/acia/ReadMe.txt

 In ascii mode file transfers would be aborted if that sequence is found in the stream.

-Sending command output to a file can be done with something like 'dir -e > /t2' This will mostly work but because of unresolved bufferning issues characters may occasionally be skipped.
-If doing a long listing it is better to place the output in a os9 file and copy that to /t2, for example:
+Sending command output to a file can be done with something like 'dir -e > /t2' If doing a long listing it is better to place the output in a os9 file and copy that to /t2, for example:

     cd /dd/CMDS
 	dir -e > cmds.list
 	copy cmds.list /t2